CarolinaSantanaOliveira/assignments/CV.md

 *CEG is the leading comparison platform for financial, telco and utility products across Europe*
 - Performs analyses around marketing metrics for four different countries, namely Belgium, Denmark, Finland, and Portugal
-- Analyzes consumer behaviour for five different products in four different countries
+- Analyzes consumer behavior for five different products in four different countries
 - Manages paid marketing campaigns on Facebook
 - Launches A/B tests to improve marketing campaigns
 - Supports the design and the content marketing teams delivering marketing insights related to their activities